 NEET or the National Eligibility cum Entrance Examination is the most coveted entrance exams of the country which enables medicine aspirants to seek admissions into medical colleges.
 With just around 5 months before NEET commences, aspirants need to buckle up.

-With more than 15 lakh students gearing up to appear for NEET 2020, scheduled to take place on 3rd May 2020, the stress levels are up already.
+With more than 15 lakh students gearing up to appear for NEET, scheduled to take place on 13th September 2020, the stress levels are up already.
 But stress not as we at BYJU’S have just the right tips and tricks to help you crack NEET in 5 months.

 Some of the most important tips one could suggest are – thorough knowledge of concepts, a good understanding of time and diligently following your study plan.

-Some of these tips can help you prepare in a time frame of 5 months for NEET 2020.
+Some of these tips can help you prepare in a time frame of 5 months for NEET.

 Prepare A Monthly Schedule

-This is how you can go about if you have not conversant with topics:
+This is how you can go about if you are not conversant with topics:

 |Month||Course of action|